-Inclosed herewith I transmit copy of a letter, under date of 26th instant, received yesterday from Mr. Price, consular agent at Nuevitas, giving an account of the progress of events in that vicinity.
+Inclosed herewith I transmit copy of a letter, under date of 26th instant, received yesterday from Mr. Price, consular agent at Nuevitas,

 The capture by the insurgents of a detachment of upwards of one hundred Spanish regular troops, guarding the railroad between Nuevitas and Puerto Principe, at a point some seven miles from the latter place, as reported by Mr. Price, appears to be fully confirmed and is commented on with some degree of frankness by the papers published in this city.